Lil119/Internet-Technologies/src/assets/code_example.md

 ## Optimizing images

-Next.js optimizes images through its built-in `next/image` component, which provides several automatic optimizations:
+Next.js also optimizes several components, including images through its built-in `next/image` component, which provides several automatic optimizations:

 - **Responsive Images**: Automatically resizes and serves the right image for different devices.
 - **Lazy Loading**: Loads images only when they are about to enter the viewport.